-- The Port Townsend School of Woodworking was founded by local artist in 2015 and aims to inspire a lifelong passion for craftsmanship through education in woodworking and traditional building trades.
-Their upcoming courses include two five-day classes by our club member Bonnie Klein.
+- The Port Townsend School of Woodworking was founded by local artists in 2015 and aims to inspire a lifelong passion for craftsmanship through education in woodworking and traditional building trades.

 - The Pratt Fine Arts Center is dedicated to fostering artistic development and engagement locally, nationally and internationally.
 Upcoming woodturning classes include several taught by our club members.